thecloudxpert/emea-uk-aria-auto-exp-day/module-3/m3-full-lab-guide-no-img.md

 1. Select the Infrastructure Tab.
 2. Select Configure > Network Profiles.
-3. Locate the trading aws network profile and click Open.
+3. Locate the "trading aws network profile" and click Open.
 4. Add the Capability Tag env:aws to the network profile and click Save.
 5. Repeat the instructions from Step 4. against the other Network Profiles using the following tags: